 The sensory impact of the installation is enhanced by the dynamic movements of spatial sound, created and automated using a beta version of Spacemap Go technology.

-The sounds and images of the work were recorded by Fontana with the assistance of Scott George, company Autograph Sound based in London.
+The sounds and images of the work were recorded by Fontana with the assistance of Scott George, Company Autograph Sound based in London.

 During the preparatory period, Fontana and George were recruited to serve as beta testers for Spacemap Go, a spatial sound design and mixing tool that leverages the processing of the Galaxy network platform, providing an easy-to-use interface for multi-channel panning using one or more iPads, connected to systems that include multiple Galaxy processors.